Unami language: Revival attempts

-The dominant modern version of the Southern Unami dialect called Lenape is taught by the Delaware Tribe of Indians, headquartered in Bartlesville, Oklahoma.
-They have the Lenape Language Preservation Project.
+The dominant modern version of the Southern Unami dialect called Lenape is taught by the Delaware Tribe of Indians, headquartered in Bartlesville, Oklahoma, which manages the Lenape Language Preservation Project.
 The same dialect was spoken by the Delaware Nation in Anadarko in the southwestern part of Oklahoma.
-Both Oklahoma and Delaware tribes have recorded native speakers and produced written lessons for instruction, which are available for sale from Various Indian Peoples Publishing Company, which is in Texas.
-These efforts, in conjunction with other community efforts comprise an attempt to preserve the language.
+Both Oklahoma and Delaware tribes have recorded native speakers and produced written lessons for instruction, which are available for sale from Various Indian Peoples Publishing Company, located in Texas.
+These efforts, in conjunction with other community efforts, comprise an attempt to preserve the language.

 Some descriptions of the Northern Unami dialect as spoken during the 18th century are given by Moravian missionary John Heckewelder.